ijlee2/embroider-css-modules/docs/written-guides/migrate-from-ember-modern-css.md

 If you have typed `*.css` files, either by installing [`@types/css-modules`](https://www.npmjs.com/package/@types/css-modules) or defining the type to be `Record<string, string>` in `types/global.d.ts`, please undo the change.

-Instead, write a pre-script as shown in [Set up CSS modules (apps) - CSS declaration files](./set-up-css-modules-apps.md#css-declaration-files).
+Instead, write a pre-script as shown in [Set up CSS modules (apps built with Webpack) - CSS declaration files](./set-up-css-modules-apps-built-with-webpack.md#css-declaration-files).

 ## Own your styles

-First, reconfigure [`cssLoaderOptions.modules.mode`](https://webpack.js.org/loaders/css-loader/#mode) as shown in [Set up CSS modules (apps) - Configure Webpack](./set-up-css-modules-apps.md#configure-webpack).
+First, reconfigure [`cssLoaderOptions.modules.mode`](https://webpack.js.org/loaders/css-loader/#mode) as shown in [Set up CSS modules (apps) - Configure Webpack](./set-up-css-modules-apps-built-with-webpack.md#configure-webpack).

 Next, remove all `:local()` pseudo-class selectors.
 Instead, use the `:global()` pseudo-class selector to refer to "things from outside."